We may earn commissions on purchases. (Info)

 If you are banking on a VPN to safeguard your internet presence, it should offer top-notch data encryption, IP leak protection, and robust security protocols.
 Additional security features, such as split tunneling, can be very handy.

-CyberGhost uses 256-bit AES encryption that combines SHA-512 HMAC authentication and a 4096-bit RSA key with the AES 256-bit cipher.
-It is the industry-standard encryption used by security experts and the US government.
+CyberGhost uses 256-bit AES encryption, which combines SHA-512 HMAC authentication and a 4096-bit RSA key with the AES 256-bit cipher.
+This is the industry-standard encryption used by security experts and the US government.

 AES 256-bit encryption is symmetric, which means it uses the same key for encryption and decryption.
 This makes it virtually impossible to break.
 Even with a powerful quantum computer, decrypting 0.1% of the data would take billions of years.